Mind0xP/OWASP-17_CTF_Writeups/shopaholic/README.md

 ## Back to the Code

-First, lets dive into the `calc()` function, and figure out what it does.
+First, let's dive into the `calc()` function, and figure out what it does.

 ```golang
 func calc (w http.ResponseWriter, r *http.Request) {